2024 South Korean martial law crisis: Impeachment by National Assembly

 On 14 December, the National Assembly voted to impeach Yoon, with 204 lawmakers, including 12 from the PPP, supporting impeachment.
 Yoon's presidential powers were suspended immediately upon the delivery of the impeachment resolution to the Presidential Office.
 Prime Minister Han Duck-soo stepped in as acting president, and the impeachment motion proceeded to the Constitutional Court.
 On 27 December, 192 MPs in the National Assembly voted to impeach Han Duck-soo for blocking investigations against Yoon and his wife, colluding with Yoon on martial law and blocking the appointment of justices to fill vacancies in the Constitutional Court.
-Despite being boycotted by the PPP, Han's impeachment was made possible with a simple majority because Han was Prime Minister rather than the elected president, as announced by National Assembly speaker Woo Won-shik.
+Despite being boycotted by the PPP, Han's impeachment was made possible with a simple majority because Han was Prime Minister rather than the elected president.
 This made Deputy Prime Minister and Finance Minister Choi Sang-mok the new acting president.
 On 21 March 2025, the DPK and four other opposition parties submitted a motion in the National Assembly to impeach Choi, citing charges that included abetting Yoon's martial law declaration.
 On 24 March 2025, the Constitutional Court overturned Han's impeachment, reinstating him as acting president.
 On 1 May, Choi resigned minutes before the National Assembly was set to vote on his impeachment, prompting the suspension of the proceedings.